Leitrim county football team: History

 John O'Mahony was appointed Leitrim manager to build on the success of the Under-21 team that won the 1991 Connacht Championship.
 He took Leitrim to the final of the 1994 Connacht Championship.
 Leitrim did not have an easy route to the final, beating Roscommon by a point and only overcoming Galway by a point in a replay.
 They took on Mayo in the final, overcoming O'Mahony's native county by two points in Hyde Park.
 O'Mahony's feat in leading the team that is traditionally the weakest in the province to that title is still heralded nationally to this day.
 Leitrim were ultimately beaten in the All-Ireland semi-final by Dublin at Croke Park.
 Since losing to Sligo in 1989, Leitrim had suffered a series of near-misses, and might have followed up 1994 against Galway, losing by a single point in 1995 and two points in 1996.
 The first county to benefit under the parentage rule was also the first to lose their big catch, with the loss of Declan Darcy to Dublin depleting the panel in 1998, bringing Leitrim's most successful era to an end.

 Leitrim sprung a massive shock when they won the FBD Insurance League in 2013, defeating their southern neighbours Sligo in the final.
 This was the county's fourth ever trophy and their first since 1994.
 As the Irish Independent reported, "There may have been no danger of any cows going unmilked in Leitrim after this game, but winning their first FBD League title – and their first trophy in 19 years – sparked off some understandable early season celebrations for Connacht's traditional minnows".
 They retained the title in 2014, defeating Roscommon in the final.

+Leitrim forfeited its Round 6 2025 NFL fixture against Fermanagh due to not having a full team available.

-The county's Vocational Schools team have made it to two All-Ireland Vocational Schools Championship Finals losing to Carlow in 1972 and Donegal in 1995.
+The county's Vocational Schools team have made it to two All-Ireland Vocational Schools Championship Finals, losing to Carlow in 1972 and Donegal in 1995.

-Current panel
+In 1977 were the team in Connacht championship to suffer defeat to London and to New York in 2023.
+Monaghan man Mick Grimes appointed as manager in August 2024.

+Panel

 INJ Player has had an injury which has affected recent involvement with the county team.

 RET Player has since retired from the county team.

 WD Player has since withdrawn from the county team due to a non-injury issue.